oeed/Luo/Luo 1.0 Spec.md

 - MAY extend at most one other class (excluding itself or a subclass).
 - MAY have ANY NUMBER of protocols.
 - MUST have a unique, valid name.
-MUST not have the same name as ANY [[Standard Type]].
+MUST not have the same name as ANY built-in [[Types]].
 Any invalid names MUST error at compile time.
 - MUST NOT contain any classes within itself, even within code blocks.
 - MAY have ANY NUMBER of properties.